mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-02-13-short-guide.md

 I saved the best for last.
 When I first started using Paper by 53, I was enamored with the thick and thins of the fountain pen and how true to life the watercolor brush handled.
 But then I rediscovered an old friend, in a digital world --- Mr. Pencil.

-Need to lightly sketch out a face… pull out the pencil.
-Need to smoothen out some edges… pull out the pencil.
-Need to add shadows and highlights… pull out the pencil.
+Need to lightly sketch out a face... pull out the pencil.
+Need to smoothen out some edges... pull out the pencil.
+Need to add shadows and highlights... pull out the pencil.
 It has so many uses, that by default I spend most of my time with it.
 My absolute favorite is to use a white on top of a black (or dark background) and sketch in highlights, especially in long hair.
 It's sick how easy achieving realistic looking hair is when using the pencil.

 <i class="fa fa-info-circle"></i> Read in detail [how I draw hair with Paper by 53]({{ site.url }}{% post_url /mastering-paper/2013-05-10-drawing-hair %}).
 {: .notice .warning}